Silverware-Games/xanadu-issues/README.md

 7. If the creatures become unhappy they will rise up and destroy your civ/insite other creatures to rebel.
 8. Build structures to increase happiness and make Xanadu a pleasure dome, games, elaborate decoractions, water slides, theatres etc.

+## Creatures of Xanadu (3-4 types for Milestone 1):
+* Matchy Stars - Hatch from eggs and lay eggs.
+Need to be hit with the swater to join.

-## Van Customization:
+## Van Customization (5 upgrades for Milestone 1):
 The V.ehicular A.ctualization N.avigator or VAN will be customizable, build a death machine, or a hippie scooby doo thing, or a cute cozy vehicle with flowers and whatever.
 As you build upgrades your VAN changes it's aesthetics to whatever kind of things you attach.
 Add a lot of weapons, your VAN will be fierce and intimidating.
 Add a lot of communications and other logistical stuff and it will be more cute.

+* "Fly Swatter" Swats the area in front of the VAN and has a chance to recruit creatures.
+* "Super Click" Each click counts as 2 clicks instead of one.

+## Buildings (5 buildings for Milestone 1):
+* "Town Hall" The center of town.
+Other buildings have to be connected to this within a radius.
+* "Imposing Tower" These great spires are so impressive they will convince the creatures of Xanadu to join your civ.
+They may have hypnotic mind control systems in them... don't worry about that.
+* "Sleep Pod" A single pod that one creature can use to rest.
+If creatures don't get any rest they will become unhappy.
+Build enough of these pods so that everyone in the civ can sleep enough."

-## First Milestone:
+## Milestone 1:
 * Spherical finite dome of terrain.
 (Once the demo is beaten the dome will expand or open up new domes.
 Design the dome system to be arbitrarily large if needed.)
 * 3-4 different kinds of creatures, each with it's on way to be tamed (Some will need to be slapped around, some will need to be coaxed in other ways.)
 * Resources are spawned in your dome, and you can bring them to the van.
 (All chipped away resources within a radius of the van get sucked up.)
 * Tools for flatening land by clicking.
 (Cunks of dirt are spawned every time you click, that can be collected and used to fill in holes.)
 * Tools for building on flat land by clicking.
-3-4 different kinds of buildings (Psy recruitment tower, sleeping pod...)
+3-4 different kinds of buildings.
 * Tamed creatures can build/work/flatten terrain/collect resources.
 * Citizens (Tamed Creatures) will have happiness meters and if their needs aren't met they get unhappy.